Blast shelter: Design

-A bunker commonly has two doors, one of which is convenient, and in peacetime use, and the other is strong.
-Naturally, the shelter must always have a secondary exit which can be used if the primary door is blocked by debris.
-Door shafts may double as ventilation shafts to reduce the digging, although this is inadvisable.
+A bunker commonly has two doors, one of which is convenient for peacetime use, and the other as the door for the blast.
+Naturally, the shelter must always have a secondary exit that can be used if the primary door is blocked by debris.
+Door shafts may double as ventilation shafts to reduce digging, although this is usually unviable during a emergency.

 A large ground shock can move the walls of a bunker several centimeters in a few milliseconds.
 Bunkers designed for large ground shocks must have sprung internal buildings, hammocks, or bean-bag chairs to protect inhabitants from the walls and floors.
-However, most civilian-built improvised shelters do not need these as their structure cannot stand a shock large enough to seriously damage the occupants.
+However, most civilian-built improvised shelters do not need these, as their structures cannot withstand a shock strong enough to injure occupants seriously.

 Earth is an excellent insulator.
-In bunkers inhabited for prolonged periods, large amounts of ventilation or air-conditioning must be provided to prevent heat prostration.
-In bunkers designed for war-time use, manually operated ventilators must be provided because supplies of electricity or gas are unreliable.
-The simplest form of effective fan to cool a shelter is a wide, heavy frame with flaps that swings in the shelter's doorway and can be swung from hinges on the ceiling.
+In bunkers occupied for prolonged periods, adequate ventilation or air conditioning must be provided to prevent heat prostration.
+In bunkers designed for wartime use, manually operated ventilators must be provided because supplies of electricity or gas are unreliable.
+The simplest effective fan to cool a shelter is a wide, heavy frame with flaps that swing in the shelter's doorway and can be swung from ceiling hinges.

 The flaps open in one direction and close in the other, pumping air.
 (This is a Kearny Air Pump, or KAP, named after the inventor Cresson Kearny.)
 Kearny asserts, based on field testing, that air filtration is not normally needed in a nuclear shelter.
-He asserts that fallout is either large enough to fall to the ground, or so fine that it will not settle and thus has little bulk to emit radiation.
-However, if possible, shelters should have air-filtration to stop chemical, biological and nuclear impurities which may abound after an explosion.
+He asserts that fallout is either large enough to fall to the ground or so fine that it will not settle and thus has little bulk to emit radiation.
+However, if possible, shelters should have air filtration to stop chemical, biological, and nuclear impurities that may abound after an explosion.